 By reducing water transfer outside the shower area, body dryers help maintain a safer, drier environment overall.

-Solutions like Airozoom are designed to support this controlled and efficient drying process.
+Solutions like Airozoom are designed to support a more controlled and convenient drying experience.

 Grab bars provide stability and support, especially for elderly users or those with limited mobility.